xiaomi-research/r1-aqa/README.md

 ### Data Preparation

-We use the [AVQA](https://mn.cs.tsinghua.edu.cn/avqa/) `training` subset (train_qa.josn), and convert the data to the R1-AQA format, where each line in the text file represents a JSON object with specific keys
+We use the [AVQA](https://mn.cs.tsinghua.edu.cn/avqa/) `training` subset (train_qa.json), and convert the data to the R1-AQA format, where each line in the text file represents a JSON object with specific keys

 ```json
 {